 The Guest Need Of The Decade

-The demand is already in your funnel β happening invisibly online
+The demand is already in your funnel – happening invisibly online

-Shift 1: Pests are the #1 booking concern in 2026 across all segments from economy to luxury
+Shift 1: Pests are the #1 booking concern in 2026

 Shift 2: Around 70% of travellers across all segments already scan for hygiene or bed bug reputation